sio/bash-complete-partial-path/tests/README.md

 - **BCPP_TEST_LOG_STDOUT** -
   Print test debug messages to stdout.
 Pytest shows stdout only for failed tests by default, see [documentation](https://docs.pytest.org/en/latest/capture.html).
+- **BCPP_TEST_PEXPECT_TIMEOUT** -
+  Timeout in seconds for Pexpect to wait for terminal output.
+Increase this value if test runner is a slow or overloaded machine.
 - **BCPP_TEST_SCOP_COMPLETION** -
   Path to scop/bash-completion script for compatibility testing.
 If this variable is not set the corresponding tests will be skipped.